The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 8. Common Pitfalls

-• Ignoring the effort Timeout: Claude Opus 4.5 on "High Effort" can take 45+ seconds to reply.
+• Ignoring the Reasoning Timeout: Claude Opus 4.8 on "High Effort" and GPT-5.5 Pro can take 45+ seconds to reply.
 Standard HTTP timeouts (usually 30s) will kill the connection before the answer arrives.
 Bump your timeouts to 90s for reasoning models.

 9. Next Steps